xflagstudio/requiem/README.md

 For more information on the various callbacks and the various functions that can be called from here, see [Handler](https://github.com/xflagstudio/requiem/wiki/Handler).

+## Examples

+This repository contains an example project that can be used as a reference.
+Check inside the `examples` directory.

 ## Handler

 https://github.com/xflagstudio/requiem/wiki/Handler